 Here's how to make the most of your U of M credits:

-Review your unofficial U of M transcript.
+- Review your unofficial U of M transcript.
 As soon as your course ends, make sure that all of your U of M courses appear with the correct grades.

-Put your credits to work.
+- Put your credits to work.

 - If you apply to another college or university: Request that an official transcript be sent to each post-secondary institution to which you apply.

-Prepare to present your case.
+- Prepare to present your case.
 Compare your U of M course to similar courses at your new institution.
 Remember to bring your portfolio of class materials to your meeting with the person in charge of transferring credit.

-Understand the different types of credit recognition.
+- Understand the different types of credit recognition.
 Credit recognition generally falls into three categories.
 Credits may be accepted that apply to a degree, exempt you from a required course, or allow you placement into a more advanced course.

 Here are some important policies that you’ll want to become familiar with.
-(See corresponding section in the Policies Governing University of Minnesota, Twin Cities Courses in the High School.)

 While grades are not subject to complaint, you are entitled to an explanation for the grade assigned.
 If you are not able to get an explanation for the grade from your instructor, consult the [CIS faculty coordinator for the course as the appropriate departmental representative.]
 Students also may wish to seek assistance from [Jan M. Erickson, CIS Associate Director, for tips on the process, or from] the Student Conflict Resolution Office.
 An instructor’s judgment in assigning a grade is not a subject for a formal hearing and can only be reviewed through these informal processes.